 Take inspiration from the following examples to create a headline that will help you stand out and build better relationships.

 LinkedIn Headlines for Entrepreneurs

 Bhargav’s LinkedIn profile headline is the perfect example of how to succinctly and effectively explain your entrepreneurial status and key achievements.
-In just a few short words, Bhargav has managed to capture his unique selling points and convey his professional brand.
+In just a few short words, Bhargav has captured his unique selling points and conveyed his professional brand.

 And by highlighting his experience in both the corporate and startup worlds, he demonstrates that he has the skills and expertise to thrive in any business environment.
 Simply put, Bhargav’s LinkedIn profile headline is the perfect way to sell yourself as an entrepreneur.

 LinkedIn profiles are tricky – you want to be catchy and sell yourself in a headline, but at the same time, you don’t want to seem conceited.
 Sidney’s headline does a perfect job by mentioning her title and what she does in a humble and empowering way.
 Sidney is a thought leader empowering lean agile teams with servant leadership and constantly seeks new ways to help her team members grow and succeed.